Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/index.rst

 ..
 Add callout items below this line

 .. displayitem::
-   :header: Level 1: LIGHTNING IN 15 MINUTES
+   :header: Level 1: Lightning in 15 minutes
-   :description: Learn to run python on the cloud.
+   :description: Learn to run python on the cloud by implementing a LightningWork component
    :button_link: lightning_in_15_minutes.html
    :col_css: col-md-6
    :height: 150